 ~1 tbsp neutral oil of choice

-8 oz lentil loaf (recipe found here Absolutely Perfect Lentil Loaf), crumbled
+8 oz lentil loaf (recipe found here Absolutely Perfect Lentil Loaf), unglazed and crumbled

 1 inch knob of ginger, peeled and diced

 3 garlic cloves, peeled and diced

 2 scallions, diced with greens and whites separated

 1 tbsp doubanjiang or fermented broad bean paste (substitute with chili paste)